 When it comes to figuring out when to buy a stock, there are two main schools of thought: fundamental analysis and technical analysis.
 Fundamental analysis involves all the material aspects of a company: its sales, revenue, profits, and so on — the day-to-day details of operations.
 Technical analysis, on the other hand, involves only looking at charts.
 A stock chart is a visual representation of the price movement of a particular security over time.

 Using different mathematical technical indicators, it’s thought that traders can sometimes anticipate future price movements based on previous patterns.
 And fundamentals need not be at odds with technical analysis — the most successful investors often use both methods.

-Below we will look at five common bullish indicators used in technical analysis and briefly discuss how they can be used to determine a reasonable time to buy a stock or ETF—the “entry point.”
+Below, we’ll look at five common bullish indicators used in technical analysis and discuss how they can be used to determine a reasonable time to buy a stock or ETF.

 Technical Indicators of a Bull Trend

 Before getting into the specifics of technical analysis, it’s important to understand the difference between bullish indicators and bullish patterns.

 Indicators represent information generated by a computer based on a dataset.
 That dataset comes from the price action of a security over a set time period (one hour, one day, one month, six months, one year, etc.).

 Patterns, on the other hand, are identified by human eyes when charts take on a certain shape (head and shoulders, cup and handle, etc.).
 Some traders even program their own computer scripts to try to identify patterns automatically, leading to a kind of hybrid of patterns and indicators.

 All of these methods are broadly referred to as technical analysis — the process of using charts to try to predict which way a security will move next.
 A pattern or indicator that tends to appear when prices are getting ready to move higher is referred to as a bullish one.